Maelstrom6/mandelpy/README.md

 - imageio

-  To create GIFs.
+  To create GIFs if wanted

 - Numba

   Requires the Python 64bit interpreter.
-Chances are, if you managed to install TensorFlow for GPU, you would simply be able to type `$ pip install numba` into the terminal with no problems and no extra steps.
+Chances are, if you managed to install TensorFlow for GPU, you would simply be able to install it with no problems and no extra steps.
   Otherwise, according to
   [their documentation](https://numba.pydata.org/numba-doc/latest/cuda/overview.html#requirements),